Wayne-arul/python-backdoor/README.md

 - `del [file]`: Delete a file on the target machine
 - `webcam`: Capture and send a webcam image (if available)

-## Disclaimer
+*Disclaimer: For educational purposes only.
+Unleash responsibly and within legal boundaries.*

-This project is for educational purposes only.
-Use it responsibly and with explicit consent.
+⚠️ **Caution:** Unauthorized access is strictly prohibited.
+Use at your own risk. 🌐🕵️‍♂️💻